 Building the Student Trinity Harp-

-This project is something that I have been thinking about for several years, but it was my recent trip to Ireland that set it into motion.
+This project is something that I had thought about for many years, but it was a trip to Ireland that set it into motion.
 I had made arrangements to deliver a harp to a customer there, and Roisin (the owner of the new harp, an Otway replica) set up a meeting for me with her teacher- Siobhan Armstrong.
 Coincidentally, Siobhan is chair of the Historical Harp Society of Ireland.
 When Simon Chadwick, another central person in this organization, heard that I would be meeting with Siobhan to discuss harps, he arranged to travel to Ireland also.
 We met on March 18th, 2005 at Siobhan's house, and discussed many things, including the need for an entry level harp that is specific to the study of Early Irish harp technique and the music it brings to life.

 After much consideration, we arrived at a list of features that we considered to be essential to these instruments, and identified those features of the extant museum harps which could be simplified in the interest of keeping the cost down.
 The Trinity College Harp, which resides in the Library of Trinity College, Dublin was selected as the model that we would pattern after.

 Upon my return to Minnesota, USA, I got out my notes taken when Ann and Charlie Heymann and I studied this harp in January of 2002.
 I laid out the string band on paper, checking and rechecking to be sure that the Student Trinity would have the same string lengths and spacing, in all its irregularities, as the original harp.
 I compared my drawing of the harp itself to Robert Bruce Armstrong's monumental work of the early 20th century, and to my photos taken of the harp at the Library.
 Only then did I simplify the outline, and make up my construction plans.
 The Society was pleased, and placed the initial order.